matthew-tfs/mjcb.io/content/blog/00011-openssh-client-and-openssh-server-on-windows.md

            [user@]hostname [command]
 ```

 I won't go into the details on how to use any of these advanced options, there are very good tutorials on how to use the OpenSSH Client on other sites.
-The behaviour of OpenSSH Client on Windows should be almost exactly the same as on a Linux environment.
-So far I haven't run into any issues with connectivity.
+The behaviour of OpenSSH Client on Windows should be almost the same as on a Linux environment.
+So far, I haven't run into any issues with connectivity.

 ## Connecting to OpenSSH Server ##

-There is nothing special required to connect to a Windows host, it behaves exactly the same way as any other SSH host.
+There is nothing special required to connect to a Windows host, it behaves the same way as any other SSH host.
 There are a few different username formats that you can use:

 ```ini
 user@windows-host (Local User Account)